-Reason: To seek to make the development suitable for renewable technologies and to seek to reduce emissions from development in accordance with Policy CLP20 of the Adopted Local Plan.
+Reason: To seek to reduce emissions from development in accordance with Policy CLP20 of the Adopted Local Plan.

 20. The site shall be developed with separate systems of drainage for foul and surface water on and off site.
 The separate systems should extend to the points of discharge to be agreed.